Planning an Office Christmas Party

 Food

-Food can be simpler, especially if you are just planning finger food.
-If the event is later in the evening, most guests will have dinner before arriving.
-Many venues can provide finger food or more formal menus, depending on your format.
-If they don’t, they can probably recommend a catering company they usually work with.
+Food is often simpler to organise, especially if you’re planning to serve just finger food.
+If the event is scheduled for later in the evening, most guests will likely have eaten dinner beforehand.
+Many venues can provide finger food or more formal menu options, depending on the style of your event.
+If they can’t, they’re likely to have recommendations for catering companies they work with regularly.

 6. Pick a Party Theme

-For some more ideas, you can also check out our list of classic party themes for adults.
+For even more ideas, take a look at our list of classic party themes for adults.

 7. Book the Entertainment

-Entertainment is a key component of any party.
-Don’t overlook it.
+Entertainment is a key component of any party, so don’t overlook it.

 You’re most likely going to want to hire an entertainer for the occasion.
-Start your search process early; many entertainers can only do one party a night… and their calendars fill up quickly in December.
+Start your search early, as many entertainers can only commit to one party per evening, and their calendars tend to fill up quickly in December.

 DJ, Live Bands or Singers

-You can view prices, pictures and reviews of some of the best DJ & Singers in Dublin directly on PartyWizz.
+You can view prices, photos, and reviews of some of the best DJs and singers in the UK directly on our website HERE.

 Pro-tip: Check out our separate article for some advice on booking the best live bands.